 Women's Studies Webinar Series 2020-2021

 Women and Activism in Ireland: Profiling Leaders and Changemakers

 This webinar series highlights the richness and diversity of women's activism, profiles women's impact as leaders and changemakers and showcases feminist strategies and ways of working which promote equality for women.
-The webinars will be live streamed via Teams with the possibility for Q&A in the chat.
+The webinars will be happen via Microsoft Teams.
 A recording will be available after the event.